Machiliwale Shah

-Machiliwale Shah (died 8 September 1932), also known as Syed Kamalullah Shah, was an Indian Muslim Sufi, saint and scholar of the Quadri, Chisti order from India.
-He was the disciple and the spiritual successor of Syed Sultan Mahmoodullah Shah Hussaini (Shaji).
-One of his disciples and spiritual successors was Ghousi Shah and Mohammad Hussain(Nazim e Wanaparthy), who became the spiritual master of India's noted Sufi saint.
+Machiliwale Shah (died September 8, 1932), also known as Hazrath Syed Kamalullah Shah, was a renowned Muslim Sufi, saint and scholar of the Quadri, Chisti order from Indian sub continent.
+He was the disciple and the spiritual successor of Hazrath Syed Sultan Mahmoodullah Shah Hussaini (Shaji).
+His most famous disciple and spiritual successor was Hazrath Ghousi Shah, who in turn became the spiritual master of India's noted.

 Biography

 Syed Kamalullah Shah was popularly known as Machiliwale Shah.
 He explained mysteries of life and existence to educated professors and scholars.
 His residence Ilahi Chaman (Nimboliadda, Kachiguda) became the centre of Ulemas and Sufis.
 Professors, poets, jurists and bureaucrats would pride themselves, sitting at the feet of Machiliwale Shah.
 He stressed inner illumination and the value of a pure and simple life.

 Spiritual history

 Kamalullah Shah (Machiliwale Shah), a businessman from Mysore, surrendered to Syed Mahmoodullah Shah Hussaini when he first met him in Secunderabad.
 He was initiated (mureed) in the Sufi order and later became the saint's successor (janasheen).
 When Ghousi Shah came to his khankha, he took him into baiyat and was awarded khilafath instantly.
 He was later made janasheen by Syed Mahmoodullah Shah Hussaini.